fedcloud-eu/vault-doc/_sources/fedcloud.rst.txt

 As the native command-line client for EGI Cloud infrastructure, FedCloud client is tightly integrated with different EGI services.
 The client should have default setting tailored to EGI infrastructure environment and work out of the box without requiring additional configuration from end-users.
-Note the simple syntax
+Single execution of a simple command is sufficient for most of operations:

 ::